 - zei structures are now a single word for purposes of following magic words.

-- IMO, this is well worth having a defined precedence in all cases.
+- Both of these are well worth having a defined precedence in all cases.

 Proposed New cmavo